Joanna Lumley: Research fellowship

 In 1996, the Lumley Research Fellowship was established at Green College, University of Oxford.
 Sponsored by Friends Provident financial group, it was for a young researcher on "major environmental or wildlife issues, with particular reference to Africa".
 The candidates were interviewed by Lumley.

 Influence

-In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by BBC Radio 4's Woman's Hour.
+In February 2013, Lumley was assessed as one of the 100 most influential women in the United Kingdom by BBC Radio 4's Woman's Hour.